Purpose

 We also have Emergency Asthma kits throughout the school in the following location, rooms 12, 19, 31, 33 and the P.E office.

 All yard duty bags have reliever medication and disposable spacers in them for emergency use.
+The Asthma Emergency Kit will contain:

 The first aid officer will monitor and maintain the Asthma Emergency Kits.
 They will: